pldelisle/deepNormalize/README.md

 `python deepNormalize_main.py --data-dir=/path/to/tfrecords/folder/ --job-dir=./logs/`

-List of arguments to script :
+List of arguments of this script :

 * --data-dir: String.
 The directory where the deepNormalize input data is stored